We are Social:

 There may be a period of time when we need to leave your dental implants to heal before we can design the final tooth or implant bridge.
 We’re able to provide you with a number of different temporary tooth options with different costs.

-For a single dental implant, the treatment can take 3-9 months to complete and a number of appointments.
-We may also need to take x-rays of the implant and bone at different stages of the treatment.
-We do not charge for additional visits or x-rays required during your implant treatment.
+Dental implant treatment can take 3-9 months to complete and involve a number of appointments and x-rays of the implant and jawbone at different stages.
+We do not charge extra for follow-up appointments and clinical radiographs required in the six month period after your surgery.

 Crowns, bridges, implant-retained dentures and fixed implant bridges are all meticulously designed and crafted by an experienced dental lab technician.
 We may use a specific dental lab depending on the treatment you’re receiving.